PascalRacine/3d-printer-projects/VZbot-mammoth Gantry/Watercooling notes/readme.md

 image taken from :https://www.ssina.com/education/corrosion/galvanic-corrosion/

 Currently using a mix of Aluminium radiator, Brass that's nickel plated, Aluminium round M6 standoff and aluminium extruder.
+Having an issue sourcing all aluminium parts, will inquire on Mellow Hextrudort made our of brass.